Nbickford/FluidSimulation/README.md

 Contributing
 ------------
-Pull requests are welcome; if you have any problems running the executable or working with the code, please email me or open an issue!
+Pull requests are welcome; if you have any problems running the executable, building the project, or working with the code, please email me or open an issue [here](https://github.com/Nbickford/FluidSimulation/issues)!

 Special thanks to Rishi for lending me a laptop to develop this project on when my old laptop broke during Finals.